aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp-vxlan.rst

 .. note:: The manually-entered configlet below as part of this lab is equivalent to ``Leaf3-VXLAN-Lab-Full``.

+**To access the command line of particular switch, click on that switch or CloudVision in the topology diagram at the top of the lab guide.**

 1. Log into CloudVision and find **leaf3** on the **Devices** page